 Late 19th/Early 20th c.
 Millinery Hat Stretcher c.1890-1920

 An original wooden hat stretcher dating from the late 19th/ early 20th Century.
 It is made in two halves, with an adjustable metal screw to either push apart or pull together the two halves.
-It sits on a thick wooden base with a sizing chart under the movable section of the stretcher.
+It sits on a thick wooden base with a sizing chart in inches under the movable section of the stretcher.
+Works well.

 - CREATOR Unknown.

 - CONDITION Good.
 Wear consistent with age and use.

 - DIMENSIONS H 13 in.
 W 8 in.
 D 13.5 in.

 In millinery, 'blocking' is the process of shaping material onto a mold to form the body of the hat.
 Hat blocks are the molds used in this process.
 They are usually carved from wood, but you can also find aluminum and poly blocks.